Serving All of Georgia, Florida, & Texas

 In cases where the act that constitutes wrongful death is particularly egregious, punitive damages can also come into play, but it’s crucial to understand that these are financial penalties imposed by the court to deter wrongdoing and are separate from any judgment intended to compensate the victim’s loved one.

-Merritt & Merritt – Your Trusted Statesboro, GA, Resource for Wrongful Death Claims and Medical Malpractice Litigation
+Merritt & Merritt – Your Trusted Statesboro, GA Resource for Wrongful Death Claims

 The sudden loss of a loved one due to someone else’s negligence or misconduct—be it an intoxicated motorist or a negligent medical care provider—is a heart-wrenching and life-altering experience.
 It is natural to be filled with many powerful and negative emotions, and processing these can make it difficult to do the mentally challenging, detail-oriented work of preparing and filing a wrongful death lawsuit.
 We’re here to take that weight off your shoulders with comprehensive and powerful legal solutions.